metalalive/e_commerce/services/order/README.md

     cargo test --test unittest -- --test-threads=1 --nocapture
 ```
 Note:
+- you can add the option `--features mariadb` along with the command `cargo test` to enable MariaDB database in this service.
-- `--test-threads=1` should be added if the feature `mariadb` is enabled and you cannot change maximum number of connections opening at the database backend, this option means you limit number of threads running all the test cases in parallel.
+- `--test-threads=1` can be added if the feature `mariadb` is enabled
+  - this option means you limit number of threads running all the test cases in parallel.
+  - this is to reduce number of connections opening for test at the database backend.
 - `--nocapture` is optional to allow the program to print all messages to standard output console.

 There are private functions in this source-code crate  containing few test cases :